 Since the profile of the Brookdale Fruit Farm appeared in the book New Hampshire: From Farm to Kitchen (2004), and which spawned www.newhampshirefarms.net, much on the farm has changed, yet much remains the same with the Hardy and Whittemore families remaining in control.

-A new generation of Hardys, Chip’s sons, Trevor and Tyler, often called the family’s “high-tech tier” have entered the scene to help manage the 165 year old farm headed by Eleanor Hardy’s 86 year-old husband, Frank Whittemore.
+A new generation of Hardys, Chip’s sons, Trevor and Tyler, often called the family’s “high-tech tier” have entered the scene to help manage the farm still headed by Eleanor Hardy’s 86 year-old husband, Frank Whittemore.
 Trevor works on the Irrigation and Row Crow Supplies catalog, developed by his uncle, Bruce Hardy, to supply New England small farms.
 “Not a day goes by that someone doesn’t stop in for a pump or a piece of pipe.”
 Trevor says.
 “Or just to ask for our advice.”

 Chip’s son, Tyler, is learning the wholesale side of the business from his father.
 As has always been the way with the Whittemore and Hardy families, one family member teaches another the intricacies of the farming business.
 Chip Hardy had learned the wholesale business from his Uncle Frank who is the most senior member of the family and the one who today keeps a tight handle on the books.
 “Just as he did when my Grampa (Harold) Hardy was working the farm,” Joan Whittemore Marcum says proudly of her father, Harold’s son-in-law.
 Joan came on-board to help update the farm’s accounting systems.